woosal1337/woosal1337.old.website/Readme.txt

-This webiste was made with <3 by Vusal and BootsrapMade.com
+This website was made with <3 by Vusal and BootsrapMade.com

 Template Name: Personal
 Template URL: https://bootstrapmade.com/personal-free-resume-bootstrap-template/